Jack Siegel is a Chicago-based photographer whose ongoing projects include First Amendment activity, jazz and blues musicians, and urban landscapes.

 A Brief Bio

-I photograph musicians.
+(b).
+Primarily Jazz and Blues Musicians.
 While many photographers capture images of the group, I enjoy capturing images of individual players.
 My objective is to create a photograph that comes as close to a studio portrait as possible even though the image is made during a live performance.
-My interest in musicians as photographic subjects comes out of my 50-year interest in all forms of music.
+My interest in musicians as photographic subjects comes out of my 60-year interest in all forms of music.

-I also enjoy architectural and urban photography.
+(c).
+Architectural and Urban Environments.
 I am more interested in the lighting and structures than the people who populate urban environments, but if people are present, no problem.
 In terms of philosophy, photography is all about light, form, and curation.
 When photographing any locale, I have succeeded if someone likes the photograph, but doesn’t recognize the location.

 I began my career as a tax lawyer and still consider myself to be a card-carrying member of that brotherhood.
 Along the way, I also have taught, developed software, and provided consulting services to nonprofit organizations.
 I have a BBA and JD from the University of Wisconsin, a LLM (Tax) from New York University, and an MBA from Northwestern University.
 I am licensed to practice law in Illinois and Wisconsin.
 I am licensed as a CPA in Wisconsin.